rayhog/aviator-jekyll-template/_documentation/overview.md

 position: 1.01
 description:
 content_markdown: |-
-  Technopedia version 6.1 API enables cloud-based access to asset data in Technopedia, which you use to manage your IT assets with respect to risk, control, governance, costs and business compliance.
+  Technopedia version 6.1 API enables access to asset data in Technopedia, which you use to manage your IT assets with respect to risk, control, governance, costs and business compliance.
   <br>
   Technopedia's structured database catalog categorizes more than 170,000 software releases and 200,000 hardware models, and includes data from mulitiple business categories.
   <br>

   #### How to use this documentation
   <br>
-  The objective of this API documentation is to enable you use Technopedia API and Technopedia query language to retrieve data from the the Technopedia database.
+  The objective of this API documentation is to enable you use Technopedia version 6 API and Technopedia query language (TQL) to retrieve data from the Technopedia database.
-  The first section of this documentation is about getting started with the API and creating queries with the Technopedia query language.
+  The first section of this documentation is about getting started with the API and creating queries by using TQL.
-  The API section references several nodes in Technopedia and provides mulitiple examples on how to retrive data.
+  The API section references several nodes in Technopedia and provides mulitiple examples about retrieving data.

   To learn about using the API and the Technopedia query language, read this overview, and then take the following steps: